noandrea/plz/README.md

 There are 2 ways to run the PLZ api service: using [Docker](#docker)(recommended) or via [manual setup](#manual-setup).

+> For more details about the command line options, use the command `plz --help`

 ### Docker

 The Docker image is available at [noandrea/plz](https://hub.docker.com/repository/docker/noandrea/plz), and can be run with